! Below script is for Google Grow for Mediavine >

 As mentioned there are two leafs to hang, one top - one bottom.
-There is also two weather mouldings, a door handle with a mortice lock, a bolt to hold the doors' to each other and bolts or locks to hold each one closed as well.
-There is a reasonable amount of work involved so I always allow plenty of time to get these right.
+There is also two weather mouldings, a door handle with a mortice lock, a bolt to hold the doors' to each other and bolts or locks to hold each one closed as well

 I always start by hanging the bottom leaf first.
 It has to be fitted so the top of it is perfectly level and then the top leaf can be rested on that and hung/marked out afterward.

-If the door isn't perfectly level, when both halves are opened together they might 'bind' (tighten) against each other in the middle or the bolt holding them together will become really stiff under tension.
-As long as they are both hung perfectly plumb & level they'll both swing perfectly together.
+If the door isn't perfectly level, when both halves are opened together they might 'bind' (tighten) against each other in the middle or the bolt holding them together will become really stiff under that tension.
+As long as they are both hung perfectly plumb, level & parallel to one another they will both swing perfectly together.

 The door in this instance opens inward and the bottom needs to be rebated over the weather bar.